TheTrueVester/Analytics-Cup/README.md

 >
 > ## Data Model Overview

-The project integrates seven relational datasets.
+The project integrates several relational datasets.
-The diagram below illustrates how the files are connected and which keys are used for joins:
+The diagram below illustrates how the files are connected and what data they contain:

 ![Data Schema](File_Analysis/D984257D-E96A-47BB-8ABB-D718B79EC696.jpeg)